Marie-Burns22/trainer-backend/notes.md

     * Add custom serializer method to access attributes of belongs_to and has_many relationships

 ### Services Form
-    * Create dropdown menu for category and request method

     * Format for price as $ rather than string

 ### Booking Form
-    * Persist to API
+    * Persist to API  - does not work now
         *action creator
         *reducer/store
     * Research how to add day and time choices